octo-woapi/cookbook/recipes/Api-versioning.md

 APIs are contracts established between you and your API consumers.
 However, they need to be evolved over time and one of the key challenges is to deal with these alterations.

-## When to version our APi ?
+## When to version your API ?

 There exist different types of changes:

-- Compatible changes: These are changes that respect the principle of backward compatibility and have no impact on the existing customers.
-For example, for an Album resource presented in JSON format:
+- Compatible changes: These are changes that respect the principle of backward compatibility and have no impact on the existing customers, for example, for an Album resource presented in JSON format:

 {
    "album": {